Last Updated: December 12, 2024

 Some employers might also offer a non-elective contribution, which is a set contribution regardless of the amount the employee contributes.

-With a 401(k), the employee contribution limit is $23,000 for 2024, with an additional catch-up contribution of $7,500 for those 50 and older.
-The total contribution limit (including both employer and employee contributions) is $69,000.
+With a 401(k), the employee contribution limit is $23,500 for 2025, with an additional catch-up contribution of $7,500 for those 50 and older.
+Employees between the ages of 60 to 63 have an increased contribution limit of $11,250.
+The total contribution limit (including both employer and employee contributions) is $70,000.

 Employees must be eligible to participate in a SEP plan if they have: